Brolock/OldOnes/README.md

 Known Issues:

-Sometimes Releasing a card from a grab doesn't work
+Sometimes Releasing a card from a grab doesn't work Related, The card being released from grab is handled in the BP_CardPlayerController.
+(The CardView somehow doesn't reliably catch when a mouse button is being released on it).

 Sometimes Cards don't turn up when being drawn TEMPORARY FIX: This has been temporarly fixed by forcing cards in hand to be face up